MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/03-Create-measures.md

+---
+lab:
+    title: 'Lab 3: Create measures'
+---

+# Lab 3: Create measures

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Define business measures to track business performance and health
 - Define customer measures to gain insights about individual customers

-## Define business measures
+## Exercise 1: Define business measures
+### Task 1: Average value of in-store purchases
 In this first task, we will create a measure to define the average value of all in-store purchases made at **Contoso Coffee**.

 1. Expand **Insights** and select **Measures** from the left navigation menu.